kislyuk/argcomplete/README.rst

     def EnvironCompleter(prefix, **kwargs):
         return (v for v in os.environ if v.startswith(prefix))

-If you specify the ``choices`` keyword for an argparse option or argument (and don't specify a completer), it will be used for completions.

 To specify a completer for an argument or option, set the ``completer`` attribute of its associated action.
 An easy way to do this at definition time is::